 - Disconnect any external water source, external submersible hose or pump. - Locate the 'Yellow' drain valve, which is floor mounted and will be next to the water heater.
-Move the lever on this valve to the vertical. - If a water tank is fitted, open the tank drain valve located on the floor, next to the heater drain valve as above. - Open one of the taps (the kitchen tap is the most convenient) to the middle (hot and cold mix) position. - Turn on the pump using the button on the control panel, and leave the pump running until water no longer flows from the tap. - Open the vanity tap and shower tap mixer, again to the centre hot and cold position and leave them open whilst the caravan is out of use. - Also remove the shower head, and leave the head in an upright position. - If present connect the external shower handset and fully open to drain, disconnect and store.
+Move the lever on this valve to the vertical. - If Alde Flow is fitted, also locate the 2nd 'Yellow' drain valve next to the Flow heating unit, and also move the lever on this valve to the vertical position - If a water tank is fitted, open the tank drain valve located on the floor, next to the heater drain valve as above. - Open one of the taps (the kitchen tap is the most convenient) to the middle (hot and cold mix) position. - Turn on the pump using the button on the control panel, and leave the pump running until water no longer flows from the tap. - Open the vanity tap and shower tap mixer, again to the centre hot and cold position and leave them open whilst the caravan is out of use. - Also remove the shower head, and leave the head in an upright position. - If present connect the external shower handset and fully open to drain, disconnect and store.